-Treatments involving the use of Methadone are a Covered Service only when such treatment is part of a medically supervised treatment program that has been Prior Authorized.
+Treatments involving the use of Methadone are a Covered Service only when such treatment is part of a medically supervised treatment program.

 In an emergency situation, go directly to a Hospital emergency room.
 You do not need Prior Authorization for emergency treatment; however, Providence Health Plan must be notified within 48 hours following the onset of treatment, or as soon as reasonably possible, in order for coverage to continue.